Lusail Tram: History

 Construction of the Lusail Tram began with the design phase in August 2007.
 The first phase, featuring a six-station stretch of the Orange Line, opened to the public on January 1, 2022.
 The network now includes 25 stations across four lines: Orange, Pink, Turquoise, and Purple.
-Currently, the Orange and Pink Lines are operational, while the Turquoise and Purple Lines are still being planned and under construction.
+Currently, the Orange, Pink and Turquoise Lines are operational, while the Purple Line is still being planned and under construction.

 The Lusail tramway project is being developed by QDVC, a joint venture between Qatari Diar (51%) and Vinci Construction Grands Projets (49%).
 The contract for this project was awarded in August 2011 and officially signed on June 23, 2014, in Paris, with notable attendees including French President François Hollande, Emir Sheikh Tamim bin Hamad Al Thani, and Patrick Kron, Chairman and CEO of Alstom.

 By January 2018, Qatar Rail announced that the project was 71% complete, with the first train having left the factory.
 The tramway was slated for commissioning in 2020.